Michael Dougherty: Career

 In December 2014, he began work on the holiday horror comedy Krampus, starring Toni Collette, Adam Scott, David Koechner, and Allison Tolman, which was released to moderate critical and commercial success in December 2015.
 Much like Trick ‘r Treat, Krampus has become an annual holiday classic.

 He also co-wrote the story for the film X-Men: Apocalypse (2016).
 Dougherty directed the science fiction sequel Godzilla: King of the Monsters, for which he wrote the script with Zach Shields, from a story he co-wrote with Shields and Max Borenstein.
 The film, starring Millie Bobby Brown, Vera Farmiga, and Ken Watanabe, was released in 2019, to mixed reviews; it grossed $386 million worldwide.

 In April 2020, HBO was announced to be developing a Hellraiser television series that would serve as "an elevated continuation and expansion" of its mythology, with Mark Verheiden and Dougherty writing and David Gordon Green directing several episodes.
 The three will executive produce with Danny McBride, Jody Hill, Brandon James and Roy Lee of Vertigo Entertainment.

-In September 2020, Clive Barker announced Dougherty will Direct a television series adaptation of Nightbreed.
+In September 2020, Clive Barker announced that Dougherty will Direct a television series adaptation of Nightbreed.

 Dougherty and Shields provided rewrites for Godzilla vs. Kong, starring Brian Tyree Henry, Rebecca Hall, and Alexander Skarsgård, but only retained a "Story By" credit along with Terry Rossio.
 Dougherty and Shields provided "additional literary material" for Godzilla x Kong: The New Empire, along with James Ashcroft, Eli Kent, and Nicole Perlman.

 In February 2024 Colossal Biosciences announced a Multiyear Docu-series with Dougherty as executive producer.